 Three weeks after the single “Let It Be” had spent a couple weeks in the #1 position on the US Billboard chart, manager Allen Klein decided that yet another Beatles single should be released as a follow-up.
 He had recently struck a lucrative deal with Capitol Records and was trying to make good on that arrangement by getting out as much Beatles product in America as possible, thereby making as much money for the band (and himself) as he could.

 “For You Blue” received enough radio airplay at the time for Billboard Magazine to consider this single a double-sided hit.
-Since the magazine had recently decided to chart both sides of any single as one unit instead of individually, as had been the case throughout the entire Beatles career, “The Long And Winding Road / For You Blue” was designated together throughout its ten weeks on the chart.
+Since the magazine had recently decided to chart both sides of any single as one unit instead of individually, as had been the case throughout the entire Beatles era, “The Long And Winding Road / For You Blue” was designated together throughout its ten weeks on the chart.

-This double-sided hit single entered the US chart on May 23rd while “Let It Be” was still as #6, but then quickly jumped into the #1 position three weeks later, replacing Ray Stevens' “Everything Is Beautiful.”
-Like “Let It Be,” “The Long And Winding Road / For You Blue” spent two weeks at #1 before its desent down the chart.
+This double-sided hit single entered the US chart on May 23rd while “Let It Be” was still at #6, but then quickly jumped into the #1 position three weeks later, replacing Ray Stevens' “Everything Is Beautiful.”
+Like “Let It Be,” “The Long And Winding Road / For You Blue” spent two weeks at #1 before its descent down the chart.
 This release marked the final previously unissued Beatles performance as a single until the mid-1990's when “Free As A Bird” and “Real Love” appeared during the “Anthology” days.

 The “Let It Be” soundtrack album was then released on May 18th, 1970.
 Since both “The Long And Winding Road” and “For You Blue” were counted together as a #1 hit single, the “Let It Be” album can be said to have contained four #1 hits, the title track and “Get Back” being the other two.
 It was distributed in a gate-fold jacket in America, as opposed to the box set with photo book that was released in the UK.
 It spent four weeks in the top spot of the Billboard album chart and has sold well over four million copies in America alone.

 Despite having a red Apple Records label, the “Let It Be” album was distributed by United Artists Records upon initial release and was eventually dropped from their roster a few years later.
 While Capitol kept all other US Beatles albums in print throughout the 70's, “Let It Be” was the only LP from the group that wasn't legitimately available for a number of years.
 This was rectified in 1978, however, when Capitol purchased the UA catalog and re-released the album once again, this time in a standard non-gate-fold cover.
 The album first appeared on compact disc on October 10th, 1987, and then as a remastered CD on September 9th, 2009.
 A newly mixed vinyl and CD edition of the album was then released on October 15th, 2021, as well as a special edition picture disc.

-It's interesting to note here that, despite it being considered by Billboard magazine in the US as a #1 hit single as a b-side to “The Long And Winding Road,” it was not recognized as such when compilation albums were put together.
+It's interesting to note here that, despite being considered by Billboard magazine in the US a #1 hit single as a b-side to “The Long And Winding Road,” it was not recognized as such when compilation albums were put together.
 Even though the criteria for the releases “20 Greatest Hits” and “Beatles 1” were that the tracks needed to be considered a #1 hit in either Britain or America, Capitol/Apple didn't recognize “For You Blue” as such.
 It was also neglected for inclusion on “The Beatles / 1967-1970” (aka “The Blue Album”), which would have fit in nicely in place of non-hits such as “Magical Mystery Tour” or “Octopus's Garden,” if vinyl space was an issue.

 In November of 1986, the “Let It Be” soundtrack album was also made available as an “Original Master Recording” release by Mobile Fidelity Sound Lab.
 Their practice was to prepare a new master utilizing half-speed mastering technology from the original master tapes, in this case using what was referred to therein as a “corrected copy tape.”
 The album was issued in both a single sleeve and gatefold cover, the single sleeve cover being the most rare.